Add data to a composite index

 With this information, you can now plan for a more targeted outreach program with consideration for language needs and location focus and prioritize funding allocation.

-In this tutorial, you started with an index that did not include disaggregated data, but you were able to indirectly estimate some of the inequity by joining Census data for specific Asian groups to the index data.
+In this tutorial, you started with an index that did not include disaggregated data, but you were able to indirectly estimate some of the inequity by joining census data for specific Asian groups to the index data.
 Obtaining and combining the data measured by race and ethnicity is the best way to ensure you can accurately apply your equity lens.

 It is important to note that this workflow only covers a component of the racial equity and social justice workflow.
 It only focuses on mapping, analyzing, and operationalizing the data.
 The racial equity and social justice workflow also includes managing performance and engaging communities.
 To engage communities, consider sharing the results of the index and the disaggregated charts with community groups and community-based organizations and gathering feedback.
 There may be experiences and nuances in the local community that will confirm the findings or identify gaps in the way the data was used.
 The process of developing an equity plan is iterative.
 It requires gathering data, analyzing, sharing, and repeating as new understanding and data are uncovered through community engagement.